jodyheavener/Socket/README.md

 # Socket

-Really simple module for managing multiple Socket.io connections.
+It's a really simple wrapper script for managing multiple Socket.io connections.
+I made it for me, but you can use it too.

 Cool.